 Augment the file with dimensional information and other metadata found in the NPOESS XML product file to allow tools like ncdump to display meaningful information (see example in section 2.3.2 and compare it with example in section 3.3.1).

 Augment the file with the geolocation information needed for visualization tools based on the netCDF library.

+Augment the file with links from the “/” group to the datasets in the child of the /All_Data group and remove the link to the /All_Data group, resulting in a file without groups.

 Step 1 does not require any input files and creates a minimum number of new objects in the file.
 This step does require some changes to the file structure.
 A file can be easily restored to its original state.
 See section 3.3.1 for detailed discussion.